 - To take it home, you can sync files to external disk, USB flash drive or cloud storage.
 Click the folder-shaped button to find the device on your computer.

 Step 3.
 Set schedule settings and start the first file sync.
 Click Schedule Sync and enable it, then select Daily, Weekly, or Monthly.
 Then, click Start Sync to perform schedule one-way file sync.

 • Event triggers: It allows you to sync files at specific events, such as, system shutdown, system startup, etc.

 • USB plug in: It helps to automatically sync files to USB flash drive when it's plugged in.
 Thus, you don't need to connect it every time before the task start.

 • Filter settings: It is capable of syncing files with only certain file extension, thereby saving sync time and space.

 • Different sync methods: This software also provides you with "Two-Way Sync", "Real-Time Sync" and "Mirror Sync" methods.
 You can select them based on sync direction, frequency, or synced files in the destination folder.

 Wrapping things up

 Both Sync Center and AOMEI Backupper can sync files, but they are different.
-If you want to sync offline files between network and your computer, Sync Center is a great choice.
-But If you just want to sync local files for backup or need more sync solutions, the best free file sync software AOMEI Backupper will be better.
+If you want to sync network files to local drive, Sync Center is a great choice.
+But if you just want to sync local files for backup or use different storage device, the best free file sync software AOMEI Backupper will be better.
 More so, its schedule file sync provides you with up-to-date files

 It's suggested to install AOMEI Backupper on your computer after synchronization.
 It still a free backup software with various backup solutions to protect your computer and data on it, such as, system backup, disk backup, file backup, incremental & differential Backup, event triggers, USB plug in, create bootable media etc.